ImiDushane: Mdushane's reign

 This caused great resentment amongst the Xhosa, that in April 1819, the amaNdlambe forces marched in broad daylight into the Cape Colony and descended on Grahamstown in all-out war.

 Makhanda (Nxele), who was a son of a commoner, had by this time through sheer force of personally risen to become supreme wardoctor of the amaNdlambe, and managed to convince Ndlambe that with his mystical powers they would defeat the British and expel them from the Cape Colony.

 With an army of about 6000 strong, the amaNdlambe under their commander-in-chief Mdushane, attacked Grahamstown with Makhanda leading a section of this army.
 Makhanda and his troops managed to breach the British defences and reached the army barracks where they looted weapons and supplies.

 The British with a garrison of about 300 men managed with their firepower to overcome the assault and the Xhosa retreated back over the Fish River.

 The war continued for several months thereafter, where the Xhosa's suffered heavy losses.
 Makhanda was highly sought after and pursued by the British forces who they saw as being the leading protagonist in causing the war.
 Under the belief it would bring the conflict to an immediate end and halt the British advance; Makhanda surrendered himself to the British, who placed him under arrest before eventually imprisoning him for life on Robben Island.

 Makhanda would drown the following year while attempting to escape with other prisoners from the island.

 The family of Princess Gquma

 Princess Nonibe, Mdushane's great wife, was the daughter of Jikwa of the Nkumba clan.
 Nonibe was of mixed descent and traced her lineage as a great-granddaughter of a certain white woman named Bessie (later named Gquma by the locals), who had as a child survived a shipwreck in Lambasi Bay, which is on the Wild Coast.
-This young woman would in her later years marry an Mpondo prince named Sango and their children subsequently married into other royal families of the Xhosa Nation.
+This young woman, after being raised by the AbeLungu, would in her later years marry an Mpondo prince named Sango.
+Their children subsequently married into other royal families of the Xhosa Nation.